Sam-Forsberg/Project/README.md

 Thank you for checking out my project!
+I hope you enjoyed it!